Legal Advice for Minimum Wage — 38 results

 * 1. No employer shall make any deduction from the wages of an employee, except deductions... more

-Written by attorney Jessica Hofrichter, almost 2 years ago.
+Written by attorney Jessica Hofrichter, about 2 years ago.

 The following tips are designed to help employers avoid the common mistake of misclassifying Minnesota sales employees as exempt under the "outside sales" exemption of the federal Fair... more